schreiberbrett/cool-relations/the-riffle-relation.md

 This matches our expectation per the aforementioned Wikipedia example that there is a three-partitioning of the given list of integers, whose partitions each sum to 90.

+# Acknowledgements

+This implementation of miniKanren (`trs2-impl.scm` and `trs2-arith.scm`) was provided from [Github](https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd) by Daniel P. Friedman, William E. Byrd, Oleg Kiselyov, and Jason Hemann.

+Thank you to [John Hydrisko](https://johnhydrisko.substack.com/) for proofreading this article.

+# Reference

-The code from this article, in full:
+The final Scheme code from this article, in full:
 ```scheme
 (load "~/CodeFromTheReasonedSchemer2ndEd/trs2-impl.scm")
 (load "~/CodeFromTheReasonedSchemer2ndEd/trs2-arith.scm")